 It’s Friday night and we’re going out with the rest of them – DDR is performing in the Oslo Spectrum arena and it’s huge.
 I can’t stop looking behind me at the rows and rows ascending.
 They fill quickly, as does the standing area.
 We make our way right to the barrier in front of the stage and security hands out earplugs.
 DDR is a Norwegian comedy band performing local songs in exaggerrated German, as well as some actual German hits.
 I laugh myself hoarse to Nena’s 99 Luftballons and am taken back to an 80s dance night during a dedicated rendition of Falco’s Amadeus.

 The blend of German in our Oslo trip is working out very well, but it hits its peak as what we’ve been waiting for all evening finally happens.
-We loose our minds and I my limb coordination as no other than Ylvis takes the stage.
+We lose our minds and I my limb coordination as no other than Ylvis takes the stage.
 “Alles gut?!”
 Bård Ylvisåker bellows.
 Alles is more than gut as Ylvis, both dressed in military attire, launch in to a highly energetic, brand new performance of a German version of The Fox (What Does the Fox Say?).

 Post ear-plug cheering is still ringing in my ears as I hit the hay.